MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 ### Q1 Who can see my data?

-Only you can see the statistics and insights that are generated from your data.
-Your manager or system administrator cannot see these statistics and insights.
+Only you can see your data.
+The statistics and insights that are generated from your data are for your eyes only.
+Your manager or system administrator cannot view your personal data.

-Note, your data might be used in an *aggregated, de-identified* form to calculate email read rates.
-For more details, see [Privacy](Privacy-Guide.md).
+For more details, see the [MyAnalytics privacy guide](Privacy-Guide.md).

 ### Q2 How does MyAnalytics protect my data?